1 in 4 UK women don't understand their menstrual cycle

 Do you understand how your menstrual cycle works?
 If you don't, you're not alone.
 New research carried out by YouGov for ActionAid found that a quarter of women in the UK who are aged between 16-39 don't understand their menstrual cycle.

 Our YouGov poll asked 2,140 men and women in the UK aged 16 and over about their attiudes towards periods, to uncover how comfortable people are about talking openly about periods to friends and family.

 It means that millions of girls living in some of the world’s poorest places grow up knowing nothing about menstruation before their first period, or dreading its arrival.

 Women feel uncomfortable speaking about periods to men

-Interestingly, our poll revealed that:
+Our poll revealed that:

-- one in three (37%) women in the UK said they would not feel comfortable discussing periods with male friends, yet only 17% of men would find discussing periods with female friends uncomfortable
+- One in three (37%) women in the UK said they would not feel comfortable discussing periods with male friends, yet only 17% of men would find discussing periods with female friends uncomfortable

-- nearly half (47%) of women surveyed, say they would feel uncomfortable discussing periods with their dads, yet only 9% of men would feel uncomfortable discussing periods with their daughters
+- Nearly half (47%) of women surveyed, say they would feel uncomfortable discussing periods with their dads, yet only 9% of men would feel uncomfortable discussing periods with their daughters

-- half of men surveyed (50%) say they wouldn’t feel uncomfortable buying sanitary protection for women yet only 16% of women say they would feel comfortable asking a man to buy sanitary products for them
+- Half of men surveyed (50%) say they wouldn’t feel uncomfortable buying sanitary protection for women yet only 16% of women say they would feel comfortable asking a man to buy sanitary products for them

-- when asked why they would feel uncomfortable asking men to buy sanitary products for them, women said that they fear it would make the men feel uncomfortable or embarrassed, while 36% of women say it’s because they would feel uncomfortable or embarrassed
+- When asked why they would feel uncomfortable asking men to buy sanitary products for them, women said that they fear it would make the men feel uncomfortable or embarrassed, while 36% of women say it’s because they would feel uncomfortable or embarrassed

 Ongoing taboos around periods and lack of access to affordable and safe sanitary products has a huge impact on the lives of women and girls in poverty.